Sushmitha1912/Public_Issue_Reporter/README.md

-# 🚨 Public_Issue_Reporter
+# 🚨 Public Issue Reporter

-Public Issue Reporter is a Flutter-based mobile app developed using VS Code and Android Studio that allows users to report public issues like road damage, garbage, etc., with images and live location.
-It supports multiple issue tracking, status updates, and an admin portal using Firebase Authentication, Cloud Firestore, and Cloudinary.
+Public Issue Reporter is a Flutter-based mobile app that lets citizens report real-world public issues — like road damage, garbage accumulation, and water leakage — with images and live GPS location.
+It supports multi-issue tracking, real-time status updates, and an admin portal for authorities to efficiently manage and resolve issues, built using Firebase Authentication, Cloud Firestore, and Cloudinary.

-A Flutter-based mobile application that enables citizens to report real-world public issues such as road damage, garbage accumulation, and water problems with images and live location.
-The system allows authorities to efficiently track, manage, and resolve issues in real-time.

----

 ## ✨ Key Features

-* 📍 Real-time issue reporting with GPS location
+- 📍 Real-time issue reporting with GPS location
-* 🖼️ Image upload for better clarity of problems
+- 🖼️ Image upload for better clarity of problems
-* 📝 Description and priority-based reporting
+- 📝 Description and priority-based reporting
-* 🔄 Status tracking (Open → In Progress → Resolved)
+- 🔄 Status tracking (Open → In Progress → Resolved)
-* 🗺️ One-click navigation to issue location via map
+- 🗺️ One-click navigation to issue location via map
-* 👨‍💼 Admin dashboard for monitoring and updates
+- 👨‍💼 Admin dashboard for monitoring and updates

----

 ## 🛠️ Tech Stack

-* **Frontend:** Flutter
+- **Frontend:** Flutter
-* **Backend:** Firebase
+- **Backend:** Firebase
-* **Authentication:** Firebase Auth
+- **Authentication:** Firebase Auth
-* **Database:** Cloud Firestore
+- **Database:** Cloud Firestore
-* **Storage:** Firebase Storage & Cloudinary
+- **Storage:** Firebase Storage & Cloudinary

----

-## ⚙️ Setup & Run (Commands)
+## ⚙️ Setup & Run

 ```bash
 # Clone the repository